 NASA’s Earth Observing System Data and Information System (EOSDIS) provides a wealth of data and products supporting scientific research of the atmosphere, oceans, and land.
 Data from the Earth Observing System (EOS) instruments aboard the Terra, Aqua, and Aura satellites make global measurements daily.
 The measurements are processed into higher-level "standard" products within 8-40 hours of observation and then made available to users, primarily Earth science researchers.

 However, application users, operational agencies, and even researchers require EOS products to support research and applications, such as numerical weather and climate prediction; forecasting and monitoring natural hazards, ecological/invasive species, agriculture, and air quality; providing help with disaster relief; and homeland security.
 These users often need data much sooner than routine science processing allows, usually within three hours, and are willing to trade science product quality for timely access.
-In response to this need, NASA has developed a Land, Atmosphere Near real-time Capability for EOS (LANCE).
+In response to this need, NASA has developed a Land, Atmosphere Near real-time Capability for EO (LANCE).

 Origins of LANCE